wur-bioinformatics/introduction-to-bioinformatics/week1.md

 The result page when looking up UniProt accession [A0A076FRI5](https://www.ebi.ac.uk/interpro/protein/UniProt/A0A076FRI5/) in InterPro.
 You can see the family and domain annotation and on the right the accessions in InterPro and in the member databases.
-You can click on each of these accessions to get to the entry information {cite}`interpro_2022`.
+You can click on each of these accessions to get to the entry information.
+Credits: {cite}`interpro_2022`.
 :::

 You may have noticed a colored letter before each InterPro accession, e.g., F before IPR011835 or D before IPR001296 ({numref}`interpro-prot`).